 Local Libraries in Barking and Dagenham

-Barking and Dagenham libraries can deliver collections of books, audio books or music to anyone who is home-restricted because of age or disability (long or short term).
+Barking and Dagenham Library and Community Hubs can deliver collections of books, audio books or music to anyone who is home-restricted because of age or disability (long or short term).

 We visit you to find out what kind of books and music you enjoy and what format of books you prefer.

 - paperback books